-Chapter 8: Testing Code Based on Indirect Inputs – Exercise Solution
+Chapter 8 – Exercise Solution

 Chapter 8 introduced the concept of Test Doubles, test-specific equivalents of production dependencies, and learned how to build a Stub to control the indirect inputs a dependency provides to the System Under Test.